KrishnaSinghChoudhary/KrishnaSinghChoudhary/README.md

 - 👋 Hi, I’m @KrishnaSinghChoudhary
-- 👀 I’m interested in techincal profile for the various roles across Australia.
+- 👀 I’m interested in hiring for various technical profiles across ANZ.
 - 🌱 I’m currently learning how to source technical profiles for open role of clients.
 - 💞️ I’m looking to collaborate on technology of Java, SAP, PowerNI, testing
 - 📫 How to reach me ...Krishna.Kumari@reninfo.com.au